-Capabilities and Competencies (capabilities, demonstrated productivity, and experience of the applicant organization and proposed project staff) (15%)
+Capabilities and Competencies (capabilities, demonstrated productivity, and experience of the applicant organization and proposed project staff) (30%)

-- Qualifications and experience of proposed project staff (that is, the principal investigator, all co-principal investigators, and all other individuals (and organizations) identified in the application (regardless of "investigator" status) who will be significantly involved in substantive aspects of the proposed project). - Demonstrated ability of proposed project staff to produce scholarly products (applicants should briefly describe the management plan here; full details for the project management structure, approach, and strategies should be described in the project management plan). - Relationship between the capabilities/competencies of the proposed project staff (including the applicant organization) and the scope and strategies of the proposed project.
+- Qualifications and experience of proposed project staff (that is, the principal investigator, all co-principal investigators, and all other individuals (and organizations) identified in the application (regardless of "investigator" status) who will be significantly involved in substantive aspects of the proposed project). - Demonstrated ability of the applicant organization to implement the proposed strategies and manage the effort (applicants should briefly describe the management plan here; full details for the project management structure, approach, and strategies should be described in the project management plan).

+- Relationship between the capabilities/competencies of the proposed project staff (including the applicant organization) and the scope and strategies of the proposed project. - Demonstration of partnerships to enhance the scope and reach of project activities.

-Potential Impact (30%)
+Potential Impact (20%)

-- Potential for a significant scientific or technical advance(s) that will improve criminal/juvenile justice in the United States, such as: - If the goals of the project are achieved, how will scientific knowledge, technical capability, and/or forensic science practice in the criminal justice system be improved? - What is the likelihood that the project will exert a sustained, powerful influence on the forensic science field(s) related to criminal justice? - Potential for innovative solution to address (all or a significant part of) the stated forensic science problem. - How will successful completion change the concepts, methods, technologies, treatments, or services that drive the forensic science field as it relates to criminal justice? - How will a successful project address the identified criminal justice or forensic science problem and associated critical barriers to progress? - Strength and feasibility of the proposed dissemination plan to produce scholarly products (such as published, peer-reviewed, scientific journal articles, book chapter(s) or book(s) in the academic press, technological prototypes, patented inventions, databases, standards, or similar scientific products) as well as make summary information available to broader interested audiences, such as criminal justice practitioners or policymakers.
+- Potential for a significant scientific or technical advance(s) that will improve criminal/juvenile justice in the United States. - Potential for significantly improved understanding of the stated criminal/juvenile justice problem. - Potential for innovative solution to address (all or a significant part of) the stated criminal/juvenile justice problem. - Strength and feasibility of the proposed dissemination plan to produce stated deliverables and scholarly products (such as published, peer-reviewed, scientific journal articles, book chapter(s) or book(s) in the academic press, technological prototypes, patented inventions, databases, standards, or similar scientific products) as well as make summary information available to broader interested audiences, such as criminal justice practitioners or policymakers.